 When AT&T’s DirecTV Now first launched in late 2016, money expert Clark Howard was among the first to sign up for the streaming service to find out if it was a good replacement for traditional cable and satellite TV.

 But after endless glitches, including error messages and buffering, Clark said DirecTV Now wasn’t ready for prime time.

 In the months that followed, Team Clark began testing other live TV streaming services: Sling TV, PlayStation Vue, YouTube TV and Hulu with Live TV — but we decided to revisit DirecTV Now after feedback from Clark’s Facebook fans.

-When we shared stories about the other services, a number of people told us that DirecTV Now worked out all the kinks.
+When we shared stories about the other services, some people told us that DirecTV Now worked out all the kinks in 2018.

-About a year after Clark initially tried DirecTV Now, he signed up for a 7-day free trial to see if anything had changed.
-He recently told his radio show listeners about his experience the second time around.
+More than a year after Clark initially tried DirecTV Now, he signed up for a 7-day free trial to see if anything had changed.
+He told his radio show listeners about his experience the second time around.

 “When I tried DirecTV Now for seven days, it was flawless.
 It was really great,” Clark said.